What is an electrician?

 - You must have your high school diploma or pass the GED

 - You must have a valid driver’s license

 - You must attend an electrical trade school or complete an electrician apprenticeship

 - You must gain experience working as an electrician

 - You must be licensed in the state you work in

 - You must take continuing education courses to stay up-to-date on changes made to electrical systems and code

-An electrician must also have good problem solving skills.
-They will be making measurements and calculating power and voltages, so mathematics plays a key component on the safety and accuracy of an electrician’s work.
-Electricians should also have effective communication skills to lead younger team members, as well as provide excellent service to their clients.
+An electrician must also have good problem-solving skills.
+They will be making measurements and calculating power and voltages, so mathematics plays a key component in the safety and accuracy of their work.
+These professionals should also have effective communication skills to lead younger team members, as well as provide excellent service to their clients.